hackclub/hackclub/workshops/personal_website/README.md

 ### Step 1: Create a folder for your personal website

-- Let's create a website
+- For every project we create in Cloud9 we create a folder

 ### Step 2: Creating your HTML file